h-aldarmaki/Word2Vec/README.md

 ### End-to-end model

 This model encodes character sequences into a fixed-length vector that is fed directly to SGNS and trained end-to-end.
 The implementation is in ```sgns_C.py```.
 Note that the scale of the model (depth and width) can be changed by setting the ```s``` parameter between to a value between 1 and 4 (see paper for additional details)

+## Evaluation

+To evaluate the resulting embeddings, we compare with gensim embeddings.
+We provide the evaluation script in ```eval_embeddings.py```.
+The training scripts also contain the same evaluation steps.